Metastatic prostate cancer is cancer that has spread from the prostate gland to other parts of your body.

 For example, it may show up as a tumor on your spine or as cancer in your lung.
 Bone is the most common place for it to spread.
-But lungs and liver are also common sites.
-It could also occur, though rarely, in other organs such as the brain.
+But lungs and the liver are also common sites.
+It could also spread, though rarely, to other organs such as the brain.

 Having metastatic cancer doesn't mean you have a new kind of cancer.
 Metastatic prostate cancer in a bone in your hip is not bone cancer.
 The tumor will have the same type of cancerous prostate cells the original tumor had.

 The same is true if the metastatic cancer is in your lung or some other organ.
 It is still prostate cancer, and your treatment options are the same as when cancer was only in the prostate gland.

 Metastatic prostate cancer is an advanced form of cancer.
 But the term "advanced" has different meanings depending on how it is used.

 "Advanced" usually refers to cancer that can't be cured.
 That doesn't mean it can't be treated and controlled.
 Most men with advanced prostate cancer live a normal life for many years.

 - Manage symptoms

 - Shrink the tumor